 The zombie here is a metaphor for the Nigerian military and a regime of totalitarian obedience.
 Criticizing that government was a huge risk, and Fela suffered for it.
 The track uses gothic imagery, but the beat announces not fear, but defiance.

 The ominous synth pulse evokes the brimstone and gasoline of the motorcycle riding skull headed Marvel hero.
 Though the comics version was, admittedly, never this cool.

 Tina Weymouth provides the pulsing baseline which stalks David Byrne’s jittery dive into the mind of a serial killer.
 It’s Talking Heads first big hit, and a signature song, all pounding angles and dissonant pursuit.

 Inspired by the film of the same name, this is the ideal anthem for hipster werewolves everywhere, decked out in perfect hair and high-class tailoring.
 Zevon lets loose with some very convincing howls.

 23. La Faulx—Univers Zero (1979)

 Belgian chamber prog outfit Univers Zero adapted the modernism of Stravinsky and Schoenberg to rock.
 “La Faulx” means “The Scythe,” and the track lives up to that death’s head title.
 Dark rock doesn’t get any darker

-A spooky retro-rockabilly tale of terror and furry lust.
+A spooky retro-rockabilly tale of terror.
 Lux Interior hiccups and stutters like Elvis gone berserk, and there’s so much reverb it sounds like they’re actually playing inside the gut of the teenager in question.